About Milan, Italy - Home | Contact | Sitemap

 Giuseppe Verdi (1813 – 1901)

-He was the most famous italian composer, mainly of opera, of the Romanticism period.
+He specialized in opera and became the most famous italian composer of the Romanticism period.

 He was born in Busseto in the province of Parma and came to Milan when he was very young.
 He soon developed an inclination to music, his first teacher was Pietro Baistrocchi, Roncole organist.
-His third opera "Nabucco" (1842) brought him the first fame.
+His third opera "Nabucco" (1842) brought him into the limelight.

-When he came back to Busseto he was assigned music composer of the municipality and conductor of the band.
+When he came back to Busseto he was appointed music composer of the municipality and conductor of the orchestra.

-In 1835 he married his protector's daughter Margherita Barezzi who died together with their two children during the 1838-1840 years in Milan, where the Verdi family has moved.
+In 1835 he married his patron's daughter Margherita Barezzi who died together with their two children during the 1838-1840 years in Milan, where the Verdi family had moved.

-His first opera was "Oberto Conte di San Bonifacio" (1839) successfully performed at the Scala Theatre in Milan.
+His first opera to be successfully performed at the Scala Theatre in Milan was "Oberto Conte di San Bonifacio" in 1839.

 Giuseppe Verdi died in Milan on the 27th of the January 1901 and he was burried in the Home for Musicians he himself founded.
 He died in The Grand Hotel et de Milan where he lived.